cloudposse/github-action-atmos-terraform-select-components/README.md

 | `atmos-config-path`      |

-For example, if you want the same behavior in `v1` as in `v0`, you should create the `./.github/config/atmos-gitops.yaml` config with the same variables as in `v1` inputs.
+If you want the same behavior in `v2` as in `v1` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v0` inputs.

-In `v1`, the GItHub Action would invocation would look like this:

 ```yaml
   - name: Selected Components